 - Tree House Lodge Check Online Specials | Booking.com | TripAdvisor

 - Pachamama Jungle River Lodge Check Online Specials| Booking.com | TripAdvisor

 - Bamboocha Has a local Costa Rican soda feel with fresh seafood & Italian dishes | TripAdvisor

 - El Refugio Grill Good steaks and fresh seafood| TripAdvisor

-Located in the small village of Manzanillo, Playa Grande as the name suggests is the largest stretch of sand around Puerto Viejo.
-Playa Grande is just over 7 miles down the road from Puerto Viejo, you can’t get lost there is only one main road that runs along the Caribbean.
-There is a park area set up along the length of the beach with benches between the palms, that goes largely unused in this tiny village.
-There are a few places to stay, with only one restaurant, and a convenience store at your disposal.
-The beach its self is nice looking, but the lack of much else around keeps it pretty empty.
+Located in the small village of Manzanillo, Playa Grande, as the name suggests, is the largest stretch of sand around Puerto Viejo.
+Playa Grande is just over 7 miles down the road from Puerto Viejo.
+You can’t get lost there is only one main road that runs along the Caribbean.
+There is a park area set up along the length of the beach with benches between the palms that goes largely unused in this tiny village.
+There are a few places to stay, with only one restaurant and a convenience store at your disposal.
+The beach itself is nice looking, but the lack of much else around keeps it pretty empty.

 Recommended Playa Grande Hotels

 - Almonds and Corals Hotel Check Online Specials | Booking.com | TripAdvisor